ygzaydn/portfolio-nextjs/blog/files/5g-nf-registration.md

 systemctl start open5gs-scpd
 ```

-Observe Wireshark and we should see `POST` request for SCP registration.
+Observe Wireshark and we should see `PUT` request for SCP registration.
 An example snapshot is given below:

 ![5g-ssc-req](/blogPost/5gc-nf-1.png)

-When we deeply investigate post request's data, we have:
+When we deeply investigate PUT request's data, we have:

 ```
 Frame 60: 313 bytes on wire (2504 bits), 313 bytes captured (2504 bits) on interface -, id 0